-Another cold, foggy, wet morning.
+Day 10: Another cold, foggy, wet morning.
 Starting off by staging a truck at our exit point and then checking the roads.

 Our first hunt took us back to yesterday’s area only this time we will approach from the upper end, not the lower end.

 We sat and cow called in a couple of spots.
 One time off in the reprod crap we heard a Grouse disturbed and fly off, then some thuds and brush breaking.
 After a while of being in complete “ready” mode, I couldn’t take it anymore.
-It’s so important that you and your hunting team mate(s) have some sort of unspoken language via hand gestures.
+It’s so important that you and your hunting teammate(s) have some sort of unspoken language via hand gestures.
 I gestured to Gary to stay there, watch the open area at ready, and that I was going into the sh*t thicket to investigate.
 So, in I went.

-Nothing much came in that hunt either except we did find evidence that cows had been there earlier (the look and smell of scat tells many secrets) and that the bull has been working a very large territory for quite a while.
+Nothing much came in that hunt either except we did find evidence that cows had been there earlier (the look and smell of scat tell many secrets) and that the bull has been working a very large territory for quite a while.
 These photos are of older rubs made a month or two ago.
 To me, they looked like last year’s rubs so I asked Gary how he knew they were this year’s.
 He pointed out that the leaves were still on the broken branches and that the branches were on top of this year’s ferns.

 Very interesting.
 I never knew to look for scrapes, too.
 See!
 I’m learning all the time.
-You can’t get this kind of an education without getting out of the truck and just pounding the ground.
+You can’t get this kind of education without getting out of the truck and just pounding the ground.
 It also takes an outstanding partner/teacher.
-But that in this photo, it is clearly a bed because you can see it has been played in.
+But in this photo, it is clearly a bed because you can see it has been played in.

 Some of the views here are breathtaking.
 I love God’s Country as we call it up here.

-The perfect way to end an evening.
+The perfect way to end day 10.